Golden Gate to Ancient Rus'. VI

 Slide 7, Golden Gate, Sound

-(recording on slide )
+(recording on Slide )

 Artist:- Before us is the Golden Gate of the fortress wall of ancient Vladimir.
 It was built in the 12th century.

-Anyuta Q: Why do you draw them?
+Anyuta: Why do you draw them?

 Ilyusha: It would be interesting to be in that time.